 - Plan ahead: Download a rideshare app on your phone in case you drink more than expected

-- Remember that driving yourself instead of getting a ride is never worth someone else's safety or their life
+- Remember that driving yourself instead of getting a ride is never worth someone else's safety or life

 Working with numerous families over the years, our attorneys have seen how devastating these accidents can be.
 We are passionate about advocating for these families.
 In some cases, punitive damages can also be recovered in a drunk driving case.
 These damages are intended to act as a deterrent to future drunk driving and are usually awarded in addition to compensatory damages.
-Call The Kelleher Firm to find out what is possible in your claim.
+Call Kelleher Law to find out what is possible in your claim.